VOLO Software Development Outsourcing Company's Blog

 C++ is especially useful for game development because it’s able to optimize the resource-intensive gaming functions.
 For example, it lets programmers adjust the exact ways data structures and memory allocation should be handled.

-3. Operating Systems: C++ is also used in the development of many popular operating systems such as MacOS and Windows as well as mobile operating systems like iOS.
+3. Operating Systems: C++ uses include the development of many popular operating systems such as MacOS and Windows as well as mobile operating systems like iOS.
 It’s a no brainer that operating systems should be fast and efficient when it comes to system resource management.
 C++ comes with low-level capabilities which help developers write appropriate code, making even the minute details of an operating system fast and energy efficient.

 4. IoT Devices: IoT devices such as home appliances, cars, smartwatches, and medical devices come with embedded systems that are built on C++.
 The thing is that these devices have only limited computing resources and quite strict power requirements.
 This is where C++ kicks in to help in the monitoring and efficient use of these resources.